 Where to get help

-Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
-For consular assistance, see contact details below.
+Consular Services Charter for what the Australian Government can and can't do to help you overseas.
+For consular assistance, contact the Australian Consulate General in Hong Kong.

 Australian Consulate General, Hong Kong